 - It is helpful if you tell reception a short reason for your appointment but you can say it is private if you prefer

-- NEW when queuing to speak to reception you will be given an option to hang up but keep your place in the queue - follow the instructions to have the surgery automatically call you back when you reach the top of the queue.
+- Q BUSTER has been disabled as of summer 2021: when queuing to speak to reception you will no longer be given an option to hang up but keep your place in the queue.

-- Reception can also book you an appointment in the NHS Extended Hours Service at weekends and late nights
+- Reception can also book you an appointment in the Improving Access Service which runs at weekends and late nights - see more information below